Greenville Personal Injury Attorneys

 Get to know the attorneys at Sarratt & Horta Vorse, P.A., who combine experience, preparation, and care in every case.

 A personal injury claim is a type of civil lawsuit that allows you to seek compensation for damages when you are harmed by another person or organization's negligence.
-We can help you determine if your situation meets the legal criteria for a claim.
+Our Greenville personal injury attorneys can help you determine if your situation meets the legal criteria for a claim.

 A successful personal injury claim requires proving the following four elements: